 The team ended up using GKD stainless steel metal fabric in specific widths that represented the centuries.
 They then used a second GKD screen behind each panel that created a continuous solar shading effect.
 They also left gaps in between the panels to avoid a moiré pattern (an unwanted geometric shift in the pattern) from occurring for passing cars.

 A slight challenge during the process came when the design team needed to figure out how to install the panels on the 35-foot glass curtain walls without disrupting the surface.
 In response, GKD worked to minimize the structural system so it didn’t impede the overall look and feel they were trying to achieve.
 Glue-laminated trees march down the center of the space so the tension of the GKD panels isn’t problematic.

-The panels also work independently of the curtain wall and are attached to the roof wall and foundation above and below.
-There are galvanized steel receivers in the limestone base and roof structure that hold each cable.
+The panels work independently of the curtain wall and are attached to the roof, wall and foundation above and below.
+Galvanized steel receivers in the limestone base and roof structure that hold each cable.
 This is connected to cable and stainless-steel rod.